naoto0804/cross-domain-detection/models/README.md

 # Models
 We provide the models trained by our methods.

-(For the baseline model, we use the models provided by ChainerCV.)
+(For the baseline model, we use the models which is pre-trained on VOC2007/2012-trainval provided by ChainerCV.)

 Mean average precision (mAP) \[%\] for each method is shown below.